Salmandabbakuti/superfluid-stream-gated-discord-server/README.md

 1. A Discord account
 2. Understanding of the Superfluid protocol and how to stream tokens
 3. An Ethereum wallet with some tokens to stream.
 You can get some test tokens from the [Superfluid faucet](https://app.superfluid.finance/).
-4. Stream a minimum of `0.5DAIx/month` to the server admin account `0x7348943c8d263ea253c0541656c36b88becd77b9` on `goerli` testnet.
+4. Stream a minimum of `0.5DAIx/month` to the server admin account `0x7348943c8d263ea253c0541656c36b88becd77b9` on `polygon mumbai` testnet.
 You can use the [Superfluid app](https://app.superfluid.finance/) to do this.

 ### Steps:

 1. Join the TechNow Discord Server: https://discord.gg/JEMFf5ux5M

-2. Make sure you are streaming a minimum of `0.5 DAIx/month` to `0x7348943c8d263ea253c0541656c36b88becd77b9` on `goerli` if you wanted to access exclusive stream gated channels.
+2. Make sure you are streaming a minimum of `0.5 DAIx/month` to `0x7348943c8d263ea253c0541656c36b88becd77b9` on `polygon mumbai` if you wanted to access exclusive stream gated channels.

 3. Open the `#⁠start-here` channel on discord server.